buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 .. py:class:: buildbot.steps.transfer.DirectoryUpload

-To transfer complete directories from the buildslave to the master, there is a :class:`BuildStep` named :bb:step:`DirectoryUpload`.
+To transfer complete directories from the worker to the master, there is a :class:`BuildStep` named :bb:step:`DirectoryUpload`.
 It works like :bb:step:`FileUpload`, just for directories.
 However it does not support the ``maxsize``, ``blocksize`` and ``mode`` arguments.
 As an example, let's assume an generated project documentation, which consists of many files (like the output of :command:`doxygen` or :command:`epydoc`).